 Vanguard strives to comply with all relevant tax rules and regulations, and therefore to pay an appropriate amount of tax, in the countries where we operate.
-The UK Group tax strategy is outlined below:
+Read the UK Group tax strategy.

 Vanguard has procedures and processes in place to ensure effective tax governance.
 Senior personnel with the appropriate skill and experience are involved in key tax decisions.

 We have a dedicated UK tax team as well as a global tax team that provides support where appropriate.
 We also use third party advisors where helpful to assess tax risks and ensure that we are in compliance with applicable tax laws, rules, regulations and reporting requirements.

 Vanguard does not tolerate tax evasion, nor does Vanguard tolerate the facilitation of tax evasion by any associated person acting for or on behalf of the Vanguard Group.